simplex-chat/simplexmq/protocol/simplex-messaging.md

   - send messages (`SEND`)
 - With the optional notifier's key:
   - subscribe to message notifications (`NSUB`)
+- With the server's key (for recipient and sender to verify)
+  - queue IDs response (`IDS`)
+  - notifier queue ID response (`NID`)
+  - delivered messages (`MSG`)
+  - `OK` and `ERR` responses

-To sign and verify commands, clients and servers MUST use RSA-PSS algorithm defined in [RFC3447][2].
+To sign/verify commands, messages and responses, clients and servers MUST use Ed25519 or Ed448 algorithm defined in [RFC8709][15].

-To optionally sign and verify messages, clients SHOULD use RSA-PSS algorithm.

-To encrypt and decrypt messages, clients and servers SHOULD use RSA-OAEP algorithm defined in [RFC3447][2].
+To encrypt/decrypt message bodies delivered to the recipients, clients and servers MUST use x25519 or x448 algorithm defined in [RFC8709][15].

+Clients MUST encrypt message bodies sent via SMP servers - the protocol for this end-to-end encryption should be chosen by the clients using SMP protocol.

 The reasons to use these algorithms:

-- They are supported by WebCrypto API.
-- They are more widely supported than ECC algorithms.
-- They are newer versions than RSA-PKCS1-v1_5 encryption and signature schemes.
+- Faster operation that RSA algorithms.
+- DH key exchange provides forward secrecy.

 Future versions of the protocol may allow different cryptographic algorithms.